 - Quit xcode.

 - When the pop-up launches, install the command line tools.

 port -v selfupdate

 At this point, you should be ready to start reinstalling your ports!
 Wee!

-After manually installing MacPorts with the above instructions I was able to install rsync, wget, git, python27, which are my usual first validation tests.
-Those packages, combined with their dependencies, result in around 75 installed packages; which does a pretty good job of verifying MacPorts is working. 🙂
+After manually installing MacPorts with the above instructions I was able to install subversion and wget, which are my usual two first validation tests.
+Subversion alone has a total of 33 dependencies alone, and combined they have 135 dependent packages; which does a pretty good job of verifying MacPorts is working.